emberjs/website/source/blog/2019-01-18-the-ember-times-issue-81.md

 Be kind,

-the crowd and the Learning Team
+Ryan Mark, Jessica Jordan, the crowd and the Learning Team